 Louis Isadore Kahn was an American architect based in Philadelphia.
 After working in various capacities for several firms in Philadelphia, he founded his atelier in 1935.
 While continuing his private practice, he served as a design critic and professor of architecture at Yale School of Architecture from 1947 to 1957.

-A few years before his death, in 1973, the architect Louis I. Kahn completed Steven and Toby Korman’s commission to design a six-bedroom house in Fort Washington, Pennsylvania—a process that began in 1971.
+A few years before his death, in 1973, the architect Louis I. Kahn completed the commission from Steven and Toby Korman to design a six-bedroom house in Fort Washington, Pennsylvania: a project that began in 1971.
 The Korman House represents Kahn’s unconventional and enduring vision of the American country home.

 The Korman house is the largest and most glamorous of the private homes Kahn built, with nine bathrooms, six bedrooms, and a two-story, glass-walled living room.
-The house showcases exquisite materials, with its exterior made of cypress, glass, and brick, three 30 ft. brick chimneys, and a concrete foundation.
-The interior comprises douglas fir beams, white oak, and pine ceilings.
+The house showcases exquisite materials, with its exterior composed of cypress, glass, and brick, featuring three 30-foot brick chimneys and a concrete foundation.
+The interior comprises Douglas fir beams, white oak, and pine ceilings.

 About Louis Kahn